-Generally, it is an opportunity to exhibit their work, to catch up on old friendships, or just enjoy the fun of the fair.
+Generally, it is an opportunity to show their annimals, exhibit their work, to catch up on old friendships, or just enjoy the fun of the fair.

 At a recent Ekka in Brisbane, a group of city kids were heard slinging off at some of their country counterparts.
 They were sniggering at the country kids’ high heeled boots, their checked shirts, their broad rimmed hats and even the way they walked.